 You are entitled to the childcare element of WTC for registered childcare provided for a child for whom you are responsible.
 It covers 70% of your average weekly costs, up to a maximum payable of £122.50 for one child or £210 for two or more children.
 To qualify for the childcare element, you must continue to be entitled to WTC (see above) and paying for childcare.
 You continue to be entitled to the childcare element if you stop paying for childcare costs for less than four weeks.
 The amount of the childcare element only changes if your average weekly childcare costs change by at least £10 a week for four weeks in a row.

 Stopped paying for childcare

 If you have stopped paying childcare costs or you are no longer employed or self-employed, there is a four week run-on in which you remain entitled to the amount of the WTC childcare element you were getting.

-Paying a retainer for childcare that is not being provided
+Paying for childcare that is not being provided

 Paying in advance for childcare